roboticslab-uc3m/jr3-mbed-firmware/README.md

 To send a CAN message, install the [can-utils](https://github.com/linux-can/can-utils) package (`apt install can-utils`) and run:

 ```
-cansend can0 281#640010270000
+cansend can0 281#C80010270000
 ```

-This will start an ASYNC publisher on ID 1 with a period of 10 ms (10000 us = 0x2710) and a cutout frequency of 10 Hz (100 Hz*0.1 = 0x0064).
+This will start an ASYNC publisher on ID 1 with a period of 10 ms (10000 us = 0x2710) and a cutoff frequency of 2 Hz (200 Hz*0.01 = 0x00C8).
 Use the `candump can0` command on a different terminal to inspect traffic on the CAN bus, including any response from the Mbed.

 A helper Python script is provided for visual inspection of filtered data, [can-plotter.py](can-plotter.py).
 Example usage (channels: `fx`, `fy`, `fz`, `mx`, `my`, `mz`):